Topics in higher ramification theory I: ramification ideals: Computation of ramification ideals

-Now take any nontrivial subgroup $H$ of $G$ and denote its fixed field in $L$ by $K'$.
-Then also $L|K'$ is a finite unibranched Galois extension, by Lemma~\ref{md} it is again defectless, and its Galois group is $H$.
-Hence by what we have just shown, also $I_H\,$ is principal.
+\sn {\it Proof of Proposition~\ref{dlrip}:}\n Take any nontrivial subgroup $H$ of $G_{\cM_L}$ and denote its fixed field in $L$ by $K_H$.
+Then also $\cE_H:=(L|K_H,v)$ is a finite unibranched Galois extension, by Lemma~\ref{md} it is again defectless, and its Galois group is $H$.
+Applying part 1) of Proposition~\ref{compri} with $\cE_H$ in place of $\cE$, equation (\ref{gamma=min}) yields that $I_H=(a\in L\mid va\geq\gamma_{\cE_H})$, which is principal.
 This proves our proposition.

 \pars Finally, we prove a generalization of a fact that has been used in \cite[Section~7.1]{Th2}.
 For information on tame and purely wild extensions, see \cite{Ku39,Ku2}.